 Businesses with an annual turnover of under £85,000 are automatically exempt from the MTD rules, even if they are VAT registered.

 The VAT notice on MTD (Notice 700/22) is misleading on this point.
 It says: “Only businesses with taxable turnover that has never exceeded the VAT registration threshold (currently £85,000) will be exempt from Making Tax Digital.”
-This is incorrect, as the turnover test for MTD comes into effect on 1 April 2019, and requires the business to measure its taxable turnover for 12 months ending with the last complete month, which on 1 April 2019 will be 12 months to 31 March 2019.
+This is incorrect - the turnover test for MTD came into effect on 1 April 2019, and requires the business to measure its taxable turnover for 12 months ending with the last complete month.
+So on 1 April 2019 it’s12 months to 31 March 2020.
 The level of turnover recorded for earlier years is irrelevant.

 Exemption example.
 Meet Paul